TeeDan205/SQL-KMS-file_Documentation/README.md

    ![1 ansa REAL](https://github.com/user-attachments/assets/e8297778-060a-488f-baa4-f74c21dc4e01)

    **Key Insight:**
-   Technology products generated 42% more revenue than secon-place Furniture ($1.3M), indicating strong market demand for electronics.
+   Technology products generated 42% more revenue than second-place Furniture ($1.3M), indicating strong market demand for electronics.

 2. What are the Top 3 and Bottom 3 regions in terms of sales?
      **The Top 3 Regions** were obtained by writing the query (ranked in descending order) as shown below: